lkesteloot/plotter/README.md

 ![Screenshot of Plotter](screenshot.png)

+Click the plot to show the value at the mouse position.

 You can specify a header as the first row.
 It is auto-detected by looking for alphabetic characters.
 Header fields _must_ be separated by tabs.